substratusai/vllm-docker/README.md

 The container image automatically detects the number of GPUs and sets `--tensor-parallel-size` to be equal to number of GPUs available.
-The `gpu-count.py` script is used to detect number of GPUs.

 ## Building
 ```